adamwong246/adamwong246.github.io/src/resume.md

 I worked with a large team to incentivize employee wellness with the RoR app, [hubbubhealth.com](hubbubhealth.com).

-- wrote Javascript for both modern and legacy browsers
+- developed Javascript for both modern and legacy browsers
 - debugged user-submitted errors with New Relic and Papertrail
 - managed assets via Amazon S3
 - revived an out of date Rspec and Cucumber test suite for continuous integration